-Ask yourself in that situation – is this really necessary?
+Ask yourself in that situation – is this necessary?

-That’s just a simple example of refusing when we do not absolutely NEED!
+That’s just a simple example of refusing when we do not NEED!

-Often times, store employees are instructed to separate different types of products in different bags or use a bag for only one or two specific items, wasting the rest of the space.
+Often, managers instruct store employees to separate different types of products in separate bags.
+Or use a bag for only one or two specific items, wasting the rest of the space.

 Hand-carry the items out of the store if you can.